Research Consumables & Equipment

 Research and Evaluation

 UK SBS provides an end to end procurement service to the public sector.
-Our customers include the Research Councils, the Department for Business, Energy & Industrial Strategy and its partner organisations.
-We provide service to the wider public sector through our strategic alliance with the Crown Commercial Service.
-UK SBS leads on the pan-Government research frameworks on behalf of the Government.
+Our customers include UKRI, the Department for Business, Energy & Industrial Strategy and its partner organisations.

 Working on behalf of the public sector, UK SBS complies with the EU Procurement Directives and UK procurement regulations in the selection of its suppliers.
 We are committed to improving the transparency of, and ensuring equality of access to, public sector business.
 Key to delivering on our commitment is our focus on removing the barriers to participating in opportunities for small and medium sized enterprises (SMEs).

 UK SBS does not hold an approved supplier list or maintain lists of potential suppliers.
 If you are interested in becoming a supplier to the public sector, UK SBS has two approaches to supplier selection - one for lower value requirements and the other for requirements above the EU threshold limits.
-UK SBS uses e-sourcing to support all procurements above £10k.
+UK SBS uses e-sourcing to support all procurements which are competitively tendered.

-To fulfil lower value requirements (under £10k) that are not achievable through an existing contract or framework agreement, UK SBS identifies potential suppliers via:
+To fulfil lower value requirements that are not achievable through an existing contract or framework agreement, UK SBS identifies potential suppliers via:

 Opportunities are advertised through